 Keep calculating estimates for tasks.
 The last thing you need to do is add up all your estimates.
 The sum of all these hours will be the total hours or total estimated hours.

 Now that you've got the total hours, it is time to figure out the base price estimate.
 Freelancers rarely use this price on a project proposal but this number is important to helping figure out the budget.
-You can think of the base price as your starting number you'll be working with.
+You can think of the base price as the starting number you'll be working with.